rakshithxaloori/doge-savings/README.md

 As of 25th February, 2025's data, the savings add up to Total Saved: $9,601,135,843.23

-This repository contains Python scripts for processing HTML table data and performing calculations.
+This repository contains Python scripts for processing HTML table data from "https://doge.gov/savings" and performing calculations.

 ## Files